Melbourne Plastic Surgeon Dr Craig Rubinstein explains why he recommends Motiva Breast Implants

-For those of you who missed Dr Rubinstein’s popular FB Live session we’ve got the video and the transcript here for you – this is one for any woman either thinking of having or who already has breast implants.
+For those of you who missed Dr Craig Rubinstein’s talk about Motiva Breast Implants popular FB Live session we’ve got the video and the transcript here for you – this is one for any woman either thinking of having or who already has breast implants.

 Dr Rubinstein: Okay.
 Hello.
 Hi, Trish, how are you?
 And Tan, and Nadia.
 Okay.
 Tonight we’re going to talk about the Motiva implants, which I think are going to be excellent.
 Hello, Nadia.
 And I think implants have certainly come a long way since 1961 and 1962.
 So just a quick question, can everyone hear me speaking?
 Hello, Fiona.
 I’m just checking that we can hear.
 Can we hear?
 Good, all right.
 So I want to give a little bit of a background, if I may.
 The implants were first created in 1961, 1962 by Cronin and Gerow in America.
 And the original implants was quite a reasonable implant.
 But then what happened is, they tried to make an implant that was very, very soft and very, very natural.
 And the problem is, they made them so soft and so natural that they didn’t have any structural integrity, and they ruptured.